Telicent-io/maven-trivy-scan-action/README.md

+# ARCHIVED

+As Trivy and the Trivy Action has improved this has been rendered unncessary.

 # Maven Trivy Scan Action

 This repository provides a GitHub Action that performs a vulnerability scan using [Trivy][Trivy] and uploads the